Losant/example-android-phone-tracker/README.md

 # example-android-phone-tracker
-Example Android application that periodically sends GPS location to the Structure platform.
+Example Android application that periodically sends GPS location to the Losant platform.